 silicone alternatives used for in haircare?

-Plant-based silicone alternative oils and esters are used in haircare products to impart shine, glide, slip, and to smooth down frizzies.
-They are added to shampoos, conditioners, leave-in conditioners, hair masks, hair gels, you name it.
-We love them, we use them, and you should too!
+Plant-based silicone alternative oils and esters are used in both skincare and haircare products.
+In skincare, they provide a lovely gentle and soft feel to the lotions and creams, and in hair care, they are added to impart shine, glide, slip, and smooth down frizzy hair.
+They are added to all kinds of hair products, from shampoos and conditioners to leave-in conditioners, hair masks, hair pomades, you name it.
+We love them, we use them, and you would love them too!

 How do I know if an ingredient is a silicone?

-If you see these following ingredients in your products, then you know there are silicones among the ingredients (to name a few of the most popular ones:
+If you see the following ingredients in your products, then you know there are silicones among the ingredients (to name a few of the most popular ones:

 Myth: "If you can't pronounce it, it's bad for you"